Naveen-S-RK/RAG-MODEL/README.md

-# 📄 HR Policy RAG Assistant
+# 📄 HR + Digital Workplace Policy RAG Assistant

 A Retrieval-Augmented Generation (RAG) chatbot that answers questions about your company's HR and Digital Workplace policy.
 It reads a PDF policy document, chunks and embeds it locally, stores the vectors in Pinecone, and uses Groq's LLM API to generate grounded answers through a Streamlit chat interface.